Marianellag1/code-refactor-ch-1/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# 01 HTML, CSS, and Git: https://marianellag1.github.io/code-refactor-ch-1/

 ## Challenges in This Course